 Based on the ancient Indian practice of pranayama, the 4-7-8 technique manipulates the breath to promote slower and deeper breathing, the longer exhale grounding you in the present moment.
 Activating the rest, digest and relax nervous system, this technique has been linked to reduced stress and improved cognition, including improved focus and productivity.
 It is used by many to elicit a sense of calm and may help you get to sleep.

 Breathing is part of our everyday life; however, many people are not breathing properly.
 Not only does a correct breath technique help us to reduce stress and activate the rest, digest, and repair nervous system; an incorrect breathing technique can put our bodies under even more stress.
 Make simple breathing exercises part of your regular routine.
 Starting and ending your day with a breathing exercise, can support your nervous system and set you up for a more productive day – and it only takes a few minutes.
-Practising restorative, breath-focused movement including yoga, Pilates, or tai-chi can help support your lymphatic system and detoxification and are wonderful forms of exercise especially if you are suffering from stress or low levels of energy.
+Practicing restorative, breath-focused movement including yoga, Pilates, or tai-chi can help support your lymphatic system and detoxification and are wonderful forms of exercise especially if you are suffering from stress or low levels of energy.

 It is important to find a technique that can fit into your lifestyle.
 If your schedule is already busy, simply remember to slow down your everyday breath and breathe deep into your abdomen.
 Correctly breathe every day, and you will find increased energy, motivation, and a sense of calm, that will allow you to tackle each day head on.